Siemens-Healthineers/K2s/docs/op-manual/code-signing.md

 **"Execution policy does not allow this script"**

-- Solution: Install certificate with `Import-K2sCodeSigningCertificate`
+- Solution: Install certificate using standard PowerShell cmdlets (`Import-PfxCertificate`, `Import-Certificate`)
 - Alternative: Set execution policy to `RemoteSigned`

 **"Certificate not found for signing"**